This-is-Ben/contact-app/README.md

 ## To Begin

-The repository need to been cloned or downloaded.
+The repository needs to been cloned or downloaded.
 The application can then be run from the project directory.
 You can start by running:

 ### `npm install`